zalando-nakadi/fahrschein/README.md

 When developing, make sure to run unit and integration tests with `mvn verify`.

 The `fahrschein-e2e-test` module has end-to-end tests using `docker-compose`.
 If you wish to leave the Docker containers running between tests, you can also bring up docker-compose manually using its [docker-compose.yaml](fahrschein-e2e-test/src/test/resources/docker-compose.yaml), before running the tests.
+In either case, you will need the port `8080` to be available for Nakadi to run.

 ```sh
 docker-compose -f fahrschein-e2e-test/src/test/resources/docker-compose.yaml up -d